-(1) The President may waive the requirement for certification on a case-by-case basis if the President determines and certifies in writing to the appropriate congressional committees (Committee on Armed Services of the Senate, Committee on Finance of the Senate, Committee on Banking, Housing, and Urban Affairs of the Senate, Committee on Foreign Relations of the Senate, Committee on Armed Services of the House of Representatives, Committee on Ways and Means of the House of Representatives, Committee on Financial Services of the House of Representatives, and Committee on Foreign Services of the House of Representatives) that it is in the national interest to do so.

-(2) If FAA or a contractor seeks a waiver of the requirement, it must submit the request through the Office of Federal Procurement Policy (OFPP), allowing sufficient time for review and approval.
-Upon receipt of the waiver request, OFPP will consult with the President's National Security Council, the Office of Terrorism and Financial Intelligence in the Department of the Treasury, and the Office of Terrorism Finance and Economic Sanctions Policy, Bureau of Economic, Energy, and Business Affairs in the State Department, allowing sufficient time for review and approval.

-(3) In general, all waiver requests should include the following information:

-(a) Agency name, complete mailing address, and point of contact name, telephone number, and email address.

-(b) Offeror's name, complete mailing address, and point of contact name.

-(c) Description/nature of product or service.

-(d) The total cost and length of the contract.

-(e) Justification with market research demonstrating that no other offeror can provide the product or service and stating why the product or service must be procured from this offeror, as well as why it is in the national interest for the President to waive the prohibition on contracting with this offeror that-

-(1) Conducts activities for which sanctions may be imposed under section 5 of the Iran Sanctions Act of 1996; or
+- (1) The President may waive the requirement for certification on a case-by-case basis if the President determines and certifies in writing to the appropriate congressional committees (Committee on Armed Services of the Senate, Committee on Finance of the Senate, Committee on Banking, Housing, and Urban Affairs of the Senate, Committee on Foreign Relations of the Senate, Committee on Armed Services of the House of Representatives, Committee on Ways and Means of the House of Representatives, Committee on Financial Services of the House of Representatives, and Committee on Foreign Services of the House of Representatives) that it is in the national interest to do so. - (2) If FAA or a contractor seeks a waiver of the requirement, it must submit the request through the Office of Federal Procurement Policy (OFPP), allowing sufficient time for review and approval.
+Upon receipt of the waiver request, OFPP will consult with the President's National Security Council, the Office of Terrorism and Financial Intelligence in the Department of the Treasury, and the Office of Terrorism Finance and Economic Sanctions Policy, Bureau of Economic, Energy, and Business Affairs in the State Department, allowing sufficient time for review and approval. - (3) In general, all waiver requests should include the following information: - (a) Agency name, complete mailing address, and point of contact name, telephone number, and email address. - (b) Offeror's name, complete mailing address, and point of contact name. - (c) Description/nature of product or service. - (d) The total cost and length of the contract. - (e) Justification with market research demonstrating that no other offeror can provide the product or service and stating why the product or service must be procured from this offeror, as well as why it is in the national interest for the President to waive the prohibition on contracting with this offeror that- - (i) Conducts activities for which sanctions may be imposed under section 5 of the Iran Sanctions Act of 1996; or

-(2) Exports sensitive technology to the government of Iran or any entities or individuals owned or controlled by, or acting on behalf of or at the direction of the government of Iran.

-(f) Documentation regarding this offeror's past performance and integrity (see the Past Performance Information Retrieval System and any other relevant information).

-(g) Information regarding the offeror's relationship or connection with other firms that conduct activities as specified under subparagraph d(3)(e) above.

-(h) The activities in which the offeror is engaged as specified in subparagraph d.(3)(e) above.
+- (ii) Exports sensitive technology to the government of Iran or any entities or individuals owned or controlled by, or acting on behalf of or at the direction of the government of Iran. - (iii) Engages in any transactions with Iran's Revolutionary Guard Corps as described in a(2) above.
+In addition to the requirements of d(3) above, the justification for such transactions must address why a waiver is essential to the security interests of the United States. - (f) Documentation regarding this offeror's past performance and integrity (see the Past Performance Information Retrieval System and any other relevant information). - (g) Information regarding the offeror's relationship or connection with other firms that conduct activities as specified under subparagraph d(3)(e) above. - (h) The activities in which the offeror is engaged as specified in subparagraph d.(3)(e) above. - e.

-e.
 Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010, Section 106.
-The head of an executive agency may not enter into or extend a contract for the procurement of goods and services with a person that exports certain sensitive technology to Iran, as determined by the President and listed on the Excluded Parties List System.
+The head of an executive agency may not enter into or extend a contract for the procurement of goods and services with a person that exports certain sensitive technology to Iran, as determined by the President and listed on the System for Award Management (SAM).